 Native Plants Database (Lady Bird Johnson Wildflower Center: web site resource)

-The Xerces Society has collaborated with the Lady Bird Johnson Wildflower Center to create plant lists that are attractive to native bees, bumble bees, honey bees, and other beneficial insects, as well as plant lists with with value as nesting materials for native bees.
+The Xerces Society has collaborated with the Lady Bird Johnson Wildflower Center to create plant lists that are attractive to native bees, bumble bees, honey bees, and other beneficial insects, as well as plant lists with value as nesting materials for native bees.
 These lists can be narrowed down with additional criteria such as state, soil moisture, bloom time, and sunlight requirements.